-If, during your initial consultation with Dr. Markle or Dr. Herman, it is determined that you need dental implants, then dental x-rays and 3-D scans will be taken of your mouth and jaw to measure the exact location of the implant site.
+- The doctors take dental x-rays and 3-D scans of your mouth and jaw to measure the exact location of the implant site.

-To allow your implants to bond with your jaw bone, most patients will need to wait between four and six months before the abutment and crown can be secured.
+- To allow your implants to bond with your jawbone, most patients need to wait between four and six months before securing the abutment and crown.
 During this time, your dentist will cover your implants with a healing cap.

-While your implants are bonding, Dr. Markle or Dr. Herman will begin crafting your new teeth.
-These crowns are matched to your remaining teeth shapes and color to ensure the most natural result.
+- While your implants are bonding, Dr. Markle or Dr. Herman will craft your new teeth.
+These crowns are matched to your remaining teeth’ shapes and color to ensure the most natural result.

-Once Dr. Markle or Dr. Herman is satisfied that your implant has successfully bonded with your jawbone, then they will place a connector known as an abutment onto the visible portion of the implant before your restorative dentist will complete your implant with your own custom-made dental crown on top.
+- Once Dr. Markle or Dr. Herman is satisfied that your implant has successfully bonded with your jawbone, they place a connector called an abutment.
+The abutment connects onto the visible portion of the implant with your custom-made dental crown on top.

 Most patients who undergo a dental implant procedure find that they do not need time off work to recover and can get back to their normal daily routine very quickly.
-Although some bruising, swelling, and tenderness are to be expected after the implants are inserted, this can usually be managed with pain medication and will subside on its own in a short time.
+Expect some bruising, swelling, and tenderness.
+However, this is easily managed with pain medication and subsides on its own in a short time.

-To keep the implant site clean, your dentist may recommend rinsing with saline solution several times a day and will likely suggest that you avoid mouthwash or anything containing hydrogen peroxide as these can irritate your healing gums.
+To keep the implant site clean, we recommend rinsing with saline solution several times a day.
+We also suggest avoiding mouthwash or anything containing hydrogen peroxide as these can irritate your healing gums.